Instant Pot Chicken Cacciatore

 Thank you Sara!
 I’m glad you enjoyed it.

 Oh my goodness!
-This chicken cacciatore recipe looks and sounds amazing!
+This chicken cacciatore recipe was amazing!
 I love that this is another great recipe that I can use my Instant Pot with!
 Score!

 Hehe.
 Thanks Jess.
 That’s how I feel when I find another IP recipe!

-This chicken with pasta look so comforting!
+This chicken was so comforting!
 Plus, I love that you make it in Instant Pot!
-It make the whole process so much easier!
-Will save the recipe and try it next week!
+It make the cooking whole process so much easier!

 Thanks Veronika.
 I hope you enjoy it when you do try it!

-Oh my God, this looks delicious!
+This was delicious!
 The flavors are perfect for me and love that it’s so easy to make.
 I love using my instant pot as much as I can.
-And I know what i’m making for my next meal.

 Hehe.
 Thanks Jo.
 I adore my instant pot too! 🙂

-This chicken cacciatore is sure to be a crowd-pleaser at our house.
-I’m loving it because the instant pot does most of the work and the kids will love it because of all the delicious ingredients.
+This chicken cacciatore is loved at our house.
+I’m loving it because the instant pot does most of the work and the kids love it because of it’s delicious.

 Thanks Kelly!
 It’s so easy to make and I’d never go back to making it the old fashioned way.